 Her four-day-old baby is barely alive.
-His tiny body limp, jaundice weakening him to a coma – like sleep.
+His tiny body limp, jaundice weakening him to a coma-like sleep.
 The teen mother is disengaged.
-She holds him tight, her head up straight, her eyes focused to something only she can see.
+She holds him tight, her head up straight, her eyes focused on something only she can see.
 If the eyes are the mirror of the soul, this mirror is fogged.

 The mission seems impossible, but we can only have faith and wait.
 We put our hands on mom as a gesture of support and we pray.
 She bows her head, the first recognition of her surroundings.